OnionIoT/OpenWRT-Packages/README.md

 # OpenWRT-Packages

-Onion Packages for OpenWRT/LEDE firmware.
-Meant for the Onion Omega2 & Omega2+
+Onion Packages for OpenWRT firmware.
+Meant for the Onion Omega2 & Omega2+ devices